- Major types of horse races

 Тhe history of horse racing dates back to the ancient Greeks times (700 BC.).
-Horse racings in the form that we know them today, were introduced in the 17th century when the English King James I organized horse races called at the time ‘Sport of Kings’.
+Horse racings in the form that we know them today were introduced in the 17th century when the English King James I organised horse races called at the time ‘Sport of Kings’.
 From these times until nowadays, horse races are among the most watched (and later the most bet on) sports.
 They are most popular in the UK, Ireland and USA.
-The team, on which you place bets consists of a horse and his rider, also called a jockey.
+The team, on which you place bets consists of a horse, and his rider also called a jockey.

 - Flat racing